angular/angular/aio/content/guide/dependency-injection.md

 When you register a provider at the component level, you get a new instance of the service with each new instance of that component.

 * At the NgModule level, using the `providers` field of the `@NgModule` decorator.
-In this scenario, the `HeroService` is available to all components, directives, and pipes declared in this NgModule.
+In this scenario, the `HeroService` is available to all components, directives, and pipes declared in this NgModule or other NgModule which is within same ModuleInjector applicable for this NgModule.
+When you register a provider with a specific NgModule, the same instance of a service is available to all applicable components, directives and pipes.
+To understand all edge-cases, see [Hierarchical injectors](guide/hierarchical-dependency-injection).
 For example:

 <code-example language="typescript">
 @NgModule({